microsoft/ADBench/README.md

 - `--show`: Display graphs in new windows
 - If neither `--save` or `--plotly` are included, `--show` will be `True` by default - otherwise, it must be manually enabled

+## Contributing

+Contributions to fix bugs, test on new systems or add new tools are welcomed.
+See [Contributing](/CONTRIBUTING.md) for details on how to add new tools, and [Issues](/ISSUES.md) for known bugs and TODOs.

 ## Folder structure

 | Folder    | Purpose